 Here we have curated 5 of the best and most interesting places to visit to get the best out of the Indian culture.

-Jal Mahal or the “Water Palace” is built on Man Sagar Lake.
+Jal Mahal or the “Water Palace” was built on Man Sagar Lake.
 The palace seems to be just one-story high but there are 4 more levels below sea level.
-Although it is named as the Water Palace, it was never intended to be one.
+Although it is named the Water Palace, it was never intended to be one.
 It was initially built as a hunting lodge for the Raja.

-It’s landscape was changed in the 16th century when a severe drought caused the locals to create a dam.
+Its landscape was changed in the 16th century when a severe drought caused the locals to create a dam.
 The dam gave rise to the lake and the lower portions of the lodge.

 Unfortunately, the building is inaccessible to tourists.
 You can view the building from the land which is even more amazing in the evenings.